MoMo830/AliG/README.md

 * **Dedicated Mach4 Profile:** It is highly recommended to create a **separate profile** in Mach4 specifically for laser engraving.
     * This prevents laser settings (like PWM mapping and Spindle-to-None configuration) from interfering with your standard milling/routing setups.
     * It allows you to fine-tune your motor acceleration and velocity for laser work without affecting your heavy-duty milling parameters.

+## How to Download & Run

+If you just want to use the software without installing Python, follow these steps:

+1. Look at the **"Releases"** section on the right side of this page.
+2. Click on the latest version (e.g., `v0.92b`).
+3. Under **Assets**, download the `.exe` file (e.g., `ALIG_v0.92b.exe`).
+    * *Note: Do NOT use the "Download ZIP" green button at the top, as it only contains the source code.*
+4. Run the `.exe` on your Windows machine.
+No installation is required.